AMReX-Codes/amrex/CONTRIBUTING.md

 ### API Documentation Using Doxygen

 The Doxygen documentation is designed for advanced user-developers.
-It aims to maximize the efficiency of a search-and-find style of locating information Doxygen style comment blocks should proceed the namespace, class, function, etc. to be documented where appropriate.
+It aims to maximize the efficiency of a search-and-find style of locating information.
+Doxygen style comment blocks should proceed the namespace, class, function, etc. to be documented where appropriate.
 For example:
 ```cpp